bngarren/checkmate.nvim/README.md

 ---Callback to run when this metadata tag is removed from a todo item
 ---E.g. can be used to change the todo item state
 ---@field on_remove? fun(todo_item: checkmate.TodoItem)
+---
+---Callback to run when this metadata tag's value is changed (not on initial add or removal)
+---Receives the todo item, old value, and new value
+---@field on_change? fun(todo_item: checkmate.TodoItem, old_value: string, new_value: string)

 -----------------------------------------------------